ccpu/playwright-docker-server/README.md

 - BROWSER_SERVER_TIMEOUT (number)

-Value in seconds, if not set browser server will run forever.
+Value in seconds, if not set browser server will run until browser.close() called.
 Set this value if browser server need to be close after specified time.

 ## Build All